Stockley D. Hays: West Tennessee

-As of January 1822 Hays was living on a Tennessee farm called Greenvale, formerly owned by merchant banker James Jackson.
+As of January 1822, Stockley Hays was living on a Tennessee farm called Greenvale that had been formerly owned by merchant banker James Jackson.
 Greenvale was located "on the main road from Nashville to Haysboro and two miles from the former place".
-Later that year, apparently in the first week of May 1822, six weeks after the birth of his son, Hays was one of the cofounders of Jackson, Tennessee, originally known as Alexandria.
-He and five others, Thomas Taylor, Austin Miller, William Stoddert, William Arnold, Archibald Hall, and James Wilson, were authorized to practice law in Madison County, Tennessee, on June 17, 1822.
-Hays was on the board of the Jackson Male Academy, and the Madison County board of commissioners, and worked as a lawyer, and was remembered "as the finest looking man in Jackson in the early days of the town".
-He suffered financially, possibly struggling to pay debts after the Panic of 1819, reportedly as a consequence of being "land poor".
+In the first week of May 1822, six weeks after the birth of his son, Hays was one of the co-founders of the town of Jackson, Tennessee, originally named Alexandria.
+He and Thomas Taylor, Austin Miller, William Stoddert, William Arnold, Archibald Hall, and James Wilson, were authorized to practice law in Madison County, Tennessee, on June 17, 1822.
+Hays was on the board of the Jackson Male Academy, and the Madison County board of commissioners.
+He struggled financially, possibly unable to pay debts, after the Panic of 1819.
 In January 1823, a newspaper notice announced the dissolution of the business partnership of S. D. Hays and James F. Theobald.
-In May 1824 Hays and Robert Hughes announced the establishment of a legal partnership based in Jackson, Tennessee.
+In May 1824, Hays and Robert Hughes announced the establishment of a legal partnership in Jackson, Tennessee.
+Jackson was "for some years the largest community in the Western District" of Tennessee.

-During the 1828 U.S. presidential election, opponents of Jackson resurfaced the fact that his nephew, Stockley D. Hays, had accompanied Burr to the lower country in 1806.
-Hays released a statement explaining himself.